WHO WE ARE

 WHO HAS ACCESS TO PERSONAL DATA AND WHO THE SCHOOL SHARES IT WITH

-Occasionally, the school will need to share personal information relating to its community with third parties, such as professional advisers (lawyers and accountants) or relevant authorities (HMRC, police or the local authority).
+Occasionally, the school will need to share personal information relating to its community with third parties, such as professional advisers (lawyers, accountants and insurers) or relevant authorities (HMRC, police or the local authority).

 For the most part, personal data collected by the school will remain within the school, and will be processed by appropriate individuals only in accordance with access protocols (i.e. on a ‘need to know’ basis).
 Particularly strict rules of access apply in the context of: